emory-courses/dsa-java/doc/java_programming.md

 * `T`: is a generic type that is a subtype of `Numeral`.
 A generic type can be recursively defined as `T` extends `Numeral<T>`.
 * Once defined, `T` is considered a legitimate type in this interface such that it can be used to declare `add()` and `multiply()`.
-> What are the super classes of `Numeral` with and without the generic type?
+> Can we define more than one generic type per class (or interface)?

-`T` can be defined in a subclass of `Numeral` as follows:
+The generic type `T` can be defined in a subclass of `Numeral` as follows:

 ```java
 public interface SignedNumeral extends Numeral<SignedNumeral> {